jenniferjacobs/fireandlion/thinking/_posts/2017-08-29-producing-the-economy-with-the-ebw-case-study.md

 # Producing *The Economy* with the Electric Book workflow: a case study in multi-format book production

 I'm a book-maker, which, for the most part, means I turn Word documents and Powerpoint slides into books.
 These days, my team and I also turn them into websites and ebooks.
 To do it well, we draw on 500 years of book-making craft.
-And very rarely we try to add something to that craft.
+And very rarely we get to try to add something to that craft.

 The CORE project – specifically, the production of their textbook *The Economy* – has enabled us to do really exciting, perhaps pioneering, book-making work.
 This is a quick introduction to our approach.
 It touches on: